brayans7/brayans7/README.md

 Construction, real estate and tourism in Colombia.
 Quoting jobs, chasing payments, arguing with suppliers, explaining to a customer why the number changed.
 Years of that teaches you something a spec never will — **which parts of a business are actually expensive**, and they are almost never the parts people try to optimise first.

 That's what pushed me into automation.
-I started with n8n, wiring together the repetitive work that was eating my week.
+I spent a year with n8n and off-the-shelf tools, wiring together the repetitive work that was eating the week — mine, and other people's businesses.
+It's where I learned to measure a process before touching it: how many hours it takes, how often it breaks, what an error actually costs.
 It got me surprisingly far, and then it stopped: the moment the work needed judgement — reading what a customer actually meant, deciding what was missing, refusing to answer when the information wasn't there — no-code ran out of road.
 So I learned to build the systems properly.

 Now I build AI systems for operations I'm accountable for.
 That accountability is the whole reason I care about verification: when a model invents a number, I'm the one who has to honour the quote.
 So in my systems the model talks and extracts; deterministic engines calculate; and an eval suite proves the difference before anything ships.